ajscolaro/gov-alerting-bot/README.md

 ```

 ### State Management
-- Each platform maintains its own state file in `data/proposal_tracking/`
+- Each platform maintains its own state file in `data/proposal_tracking/` for production
-- Test state files are in `data/test_proposal_tracking/`
+- Test state files are in `data/test_proposal_tracking/` for testing
-- Admin alerts are tracked in `data/proposal_tracking/admin_alerts.json`
 - State files are automatically created if they don't exist
+- Production mode is used when running through `monitor.py`
+- Test mode is used when running individual monitor scripts directly
 - Proposals are tracked with unique identifiers
 - Thread context is preserved for all status updates
 - Proposals are automatically removed after reaching final states